 - Do not apply a tourniquet.

-- Apply pressure immobilisation
+- Apply pressure to bite area.

 - Crepe and compression bandages are ideal – but use anything available if no bandages are available, e.g tear up a shirt, towel or sheet.

 Start bandaging directly over the bitten area, ensuing the pressure over the bite is firm and even.
 Extend bandaging towards central parts of the body to delay the spread of venom already moving centrally.

 - Place a splint around the limb for immobilisation.

 - Mark the bandaged area over the snake bite with a X. This will allow the doctor to quickly locate the bite without removing the bandage.

 - If the bite is to the trunk or torso still apply a firm bandage.

 - If the bite cannot be bandaged then apply and keep constant firm pressure.

 - DO NOT walk!
 Keep still and remain calm and try not to panic.
 Movement and panicking will cause the venom to circulate faster.

 - Activate your emergency plan to get help and medical assistance urgently